apache/fluo-uno/README.md

 sufficient for most users.

 Optionally, you can customize this configuration by creating an `env.sh` file and modifying it for your environment.
-Inside this script the variable `UNO_HOME` defaults to the location of the cloned Uno repository.
-You may override this by defining UNO_HOME yourself, if need be.
+Inside this script the variable `UNO_HOME` defaults to the root of the Uno repository.

 ```bash
 cd conf/